Online Master of Science in Applied Behavior Analysis Degree Program

 - Verbal behavior

-M.S. in Applied Behavior Analysis Online Program graduates serve many different populations including children, adults, and seniors and may work in residential, school, and community-based settings.
+Master of Science (M.S.) in Applied Behavior Analysis (ABA) Online Degree Program graduates serve many different populations including children, adults, and seniors and may work in residential, school, and community-based settings.
 Individuals served may have no diagnoses (e.g., school children in a regular education class or teachers seeking to be more effective) or may have diagnoses such as autism, behavioral difficulties, developmental disabilities, mental illness, and a variety of geriatric conditions.
-The thesis option, the Advanced Research Project, is targeted for individuals who are interested in conducting research or continuing on in doctoral studies.
+The thesis option, the Advanced Research Project, is targeted for individuals who are interested in conducting research or continuing on to doctoral studies.

 This program meets the educational requirements for students who wish to pursue a career as a Board Certified Behavior Analyst (BCBA).
 In addition to their educational requirements, graduates of this program will need to pass an exam and complete the application process to become certified.